Blog

 The Indian Board of School Education (IBOSE), formed in 2007 under the S.R.
 Acts XXI of 1860 by the government of India, operates as a private educational entity.
 It aims to provide accessible education in remote parts of India.

 It sets the curriculum, individual courses, and textbooks for private schools nationwide.
-It caters to senior secondary students, offering streams in commerce, science, and the humanities.
+This best board in India caters to senior secondary students, offering streams in commerce, science, and the humanities.

 Which Education Board Is Best in India?
 CBSE Vs IGCSE Vs State Boards